dddrrreee/cs140e-win19/lab1-blink/lab.md

-  Note: in the next assignment  when you develop your own remote bootloader (see next step), if your code is broken you'll need to use this method to load a new version, so pay attention to how you do it on your computer.
+  Note: in the next assignment  when you develop your own remote bootloader (see next step), if your code is broken you'll need to use this SD card method to load a new version, so pay attention to how you do it on your computer.

   Mechanically: